Lexawise's Official Icon

 Summary

 Becoming a real estate broker in Texas is a rewarding step that allows you to advance your career and increase your earning potential.
-To do so you’ll need to invest time, effort, and resources.
-The process involves accumulating at least four years of active experience as a licensed real estate agent, completing 270 hours of required broker-specific courses, and an additional 630 hours of continuing education (unless you hold a relevant degree).
+To do so, you’ll need to invest time, effort, and resources.
+The process involves accumulating at least four years of active experience as a licensed real estate sales agent or broker, completing at least 720 qualifying experience points, completing 270 hours of required broker-specific courses, and completing an additional 630 hours of related qualifying education or approved continuing education unless you qualify for partial credit through a bachelor’s degree or extra experience points.